 Numerous radio- and television productions for the West German Radio, the Bavarian Radio, the ZDF, the MDR Leipzig, the Swiss Radio DRS, the South Korean Radio and Television KBS, the South Korean Television Arirang and the Radiotelevisione Italiana (the RAI National Symphony Orchestra Turin) show his artistic work.
 For the Label Dacapo, Frank Cramer conducted the complete symphonies by the Danish late-romantic composer Ludolf Nielsen with the Bamberg Symphony Orchestra and the Danish Philharmonic Orchestra.
 Also of great acknowledgement was his recording of several works by the Danish composer Finn Høffding for the Label Dacapo with the Jena Philharmonic Orchestra.

 In addition to his work as guest conductor, Frank Cramer worked as professor for conducting at the University of Music Karlsruhe, Germany from 1988 to 2009.
-In 2009, he was nominated as professor for opera and music theatre at the University of Music and Performing Arts Graz KUG.
+In 2009 he was appointed to the professorship of opera and music theatre at the University of Music and Performing Arts Graz KUG.
 There, he directed numerous opera productions with the singing students and the opera orchestra of the university until 2021.

 Frank Cramer resides in Munich and Graz.